ImplFerris/pico-pico/src/i2c/i2c-embassy-rp-hal.md

 ## Reading Continuously

 Some devices automatically advance their internal pointer and keep producing data.
-For these cases we can use a simple read:
+For these cases we can use a simple `read`:

 ```rust
 let mut buffer = [0u8; 5];
 i2c.read(SENSOR_ADDR, &mut buffer)?;
 ```

 This reads bytes starting from the device's current internal position.
-It is less common than write_read, but useful for sensors that stream data continuously.
+It is less common than `write_read`, but useful for sensors that stream data continuously.

 ## Using Async Mode